Year One Topics - 2016/2017

 The topic ‘Home’ will cover where we are in the world, looking at our planet, country, county and local community.
 Within this topic we will go on a walk around our local area and compare human and physical features.
 In history we will study Queen Victoria and the Victorian period.
 In English we will be recounting various stories including Three Little Pigs, Hansel and Gretel and Home.
 In Mathematics we will plan some exciting activities around measuring – height, length and mass.
 We will also be learning about time using o’clock and half past.
 The children will use compass directions and their map skills to explore their local environment.

 This term Year 1 will be looking at toys and construction and will then make an information booklet about what they have learned, including the work of Isambard Kingdom Brunel FRS, who was an English mechanical and civil engineer who is considered "one of the most ingenious and prolific figures in engineering history".
 Children will have the opportunity to learn how toys have evolved over the years and ‘show & tell’ their own favourite toys.
 In Mathematics we will begin to solve one-step problems involving multiplication and division in practical ways and use observational skills to detect different 2D and 3D shapes.
 To celebrate Buddha’s birthday, children will recap his teachings and positive attributes to the world.

 Summer (Second Half)

-Within this topic, Year One will explore and compare the appearance and personality of different fairytale characters.
-They will conclude their work on seasonal changes and compare their findings with the start of the year.
-Children will explore different means of using paint for affect.
-The festival of Tanabata will give children the chance to think about their goals and wishes for Year Two and beyond.
+Within this topic we will be learning about our planet, focusing on the animal world.
+Children will have a chance to research and learn about different animal groups.
+In English, Year 1 will look closely at non-fiction texts and talk about the key features including how these may differ to fiction books.
+In Science we will conclude our work on seasonal changes and compare our findings with the start of the year.
+The festival of Tanabata will give children the opportunity to think about their goals and wishes for Year 2 and beyond.
 This term will prepare children for their next journey at Chestnut Lane School.